eveld/git-fundamentals/instructions/04_understanding_history/git_log.md

 # Exploring Git Log

 The `git log` command is your window into your project's history.
+When you're debugging a problem that appeared recently, you need to see what changed.
+When you're reviewing someone's work, you want to understand their thought process through their commits.
+When you're trying to find when a specific function was added or a bug was introduced, you need to search through history.

-It offers many options to view commits in different ways, making it a powerful tool for understanding how your code evolved.
+The basic `git log` shows everything, but that's often too much.
+With dozens or hundreds of commits, you need ways to filter, format, and search.
+Git log offers many options to view commits in different ways, making it a powerful tool for understanding how your code evolved.
+Let's explore the most useful ones.

 ## Basic Git Log